 If an applicant has a conviction under their previous details, it will show on a completed check.
 If a certificate is going to show any personal details that the applicant may not wish to disclose, the applicant will be informed of this and they will have the opportunity to withdraw the application.

-Anyone wishing to use the process must contact the DBS Sensitive line directly on 0151 676 1452.
-Alternatively, the DBS has a dedicated e-mail address for enquiries regarding transgender applications: firstname.lastname@example.org
+Anyone wishing to use the process must contact the DBS on their dedicated e-mail address for enquiries regarding transgender applications: firstname.lastname@example.org

 Please click here for ID checking guidelines.

 PVG Check (SAA)